A Thurston compactification of the space of stability conditions: Introduction

 \subsection{Acknowledgements}

 We thank Louis Becker and Edmund Heng for carefully reading multiple drafts of this paper, finding errors, and suggesting improvements.
 We thank Tom Bridgeland for enlightening conversations and pointing out connections to other work.
-We benefited from interactions with Fabian Haiden, Amnon Neeman, Alexander Polishchuk, and Catharina Stroppel.
+We benefited from interactions with Fabian Haiden, Curtis McMullen, Amnon Neeman, Alexander Polishchuk, and Catharina Stroppel.
+We are extremely grateful to the anonymous referee for suggesting a number of detailed improvements to the exposition; the paper has been significantly updated as a result.
 A.M.L. is supported by the Australian Research Council Award FT180100069 and DP180103150.
 A.D. is supported by the Australian Research Council Award DE180101360.